Chapter 1.14

 A. Within five business days of receipt of the request (day one is the first working day after the request is received), the public records officer or designee will do one or more of the following:

-5. Acknowledge receipt of the request and ask for clarification if the request is unclear, and provide, to the greatest extent possible, a reasonable estimate of time to respond to the request if it is not clarified; or
+5. Acknowledge receipt of the request and ask for clarification if the request is unclear, and provide, to the greatest extent possible, a reasonable estimate of time to respond to the request if it is not clarified.

 6. Deny the request.
 The city will provide a written statement of the specific reason for a denial of public records.

-B. In the event that the requested records contain information that may affect rights of others and/or may be exempt from disclosure, the public records officer may, prior to providing the records, give notice to those persons.
+C. If the requested records contain information that may affect the rights of others and/or may be exempt from disclosure, the public records officer may, prior to providing the records, give notice to those persons.
 Such notice should be given to make it possible for those receiving the notice to seek an order from a court to prevent or limit the disclosure.
 The notice to the affected persons will typically include a copy of the request.

-C. Some records are exempt from disclosure, in whole or in part.
-If the city believes that a record or portion of a record is exempt from disclosure and should be withheld, the public records officer or designee will state the specific exemption and provide a brief explanation of why the record or a portion of the record is being withheld.
+D. Some records are exempt from disclosure, in whole or in part.
+If the city believes that a record or portion of a record is exempt from disclosure and should be withheld, the public records officer or designee will state the specific exemption and provide a brief explanation of why the record, or a portion of the record is being withheld.
 [Ord.
-989B, 2018.]
+1095B, 2024.]

 1.14.110 Inspection of public records.